ds21h/JB_Suguru/README.md

 Version 1.0.2 - 19-02-2021
 -   Introduced transactions on the DB.
 The multi-threaded approach introduced in Version 1.0 sometimes caused problems with simultaneous access.
+-   Changed MIME-type in the Import function as the Google Files application doesn't handle it well (only possible file-picker in Android 11).

 Version 1.0.1 - 09-11-2020
 -   Save on Switch Playfield was still synchronous.
 Now asynchronous.